brunoricardosecco/reactjs-code-lint-configs/README.md

 ## Prettier

 Now let's add Prettier to the project!
-We gonna use Prettier to auto format the code, following the ESLint rules.
+We gonna use Prettier to auto-format the code, following the ESLint rules.

 In the root of your project create the file `.prettierrc` and write: